-The Exposure Strada 600 is designed specifically for the road.
+The Exposure Strada Mk9 Super Bright DayBright Mode is designed specifically for the road.

 Back-up and safety lights for serious road riding

-High powered front lights designed for road riding, tend to have quite a concentrated beam; so you can see where you're going, but not dazzle oncoming drivers.
+High powered front lights designed for road riding tend to have quite a concentrated beam so you can see where you're going, but not dazzle oncoming drivers.
 The downside of this is that they can be less visible from the side.
-To improve your side-on visibility, consider fitting an additional road cycling safety light to the front of your bike; in flashing mode it will provide you with extra presence on the road; whilst it can also be a useful back-up light if you main light runs out of battery.
+To improve your side-on visibility, consider fitting an additional road cycling safety light to the front of your bike.
+In flashing mode it will provide you with extra presence on the road, whilst it can also be a useful back-up light if you main light runs out of power.

 Adding the Lezyne Strip Drive 300 Front to the front of your bike, will help make you more visible to other road users.